 OpenVPN is the recommended protocol for obfuscation, and it’s possible you can’t turn on obfuscated servers on NordVPN because you use a different protocol.

 NordVPN users also report getting rid of this issue by simply updating the NordVPN app, so make sure you try that as well.

 How can I fix NordVPN’s obfuscated servers not working?

-Switch to OpenVPN protocol
+1. Switch to the OpenVPN protocol

 - Launch NordVPN